FlowTok: Flowing Seamlessly Across Text and Image Tokens: Introduction

 Inference is also highly efficient, with \modelname achieving over 10$\times$ the throughput of Show-o~\cite{xie2024show} and CrossFlow~\cite{liu2024flowing}, as shown in~\figref{fig:fidvsi}.
 This dramatically reduces computational costs, making text-to-image research far more accessible.
 To ensure full reproducibility, we train \modelname exclusively on publicly available datasets, avoiding reliance on high-quality proprietary data.
 Remarkably, despite its minimalist design and reduced data requirements, \modelname achieves state-of-the-art text-to-image performance.

 Beyond text-to-image generation, \modelname seamlessly extends to image-to-text generation, maintaining strong performance under the same minimalist framework.
 We believe our work establishes a strong foundation for future research in generalized cross-modality generation.
-To support further advancements, all code will be released.